altunenes/sorceress/docs/explanations of illusions.md

 ![whiteillout.png](./assets/whiteillout.png)

-This is another strong illusion that has been described by White (1979).
-As you can see above, although the inner rectangles have in same gray ((128,128,128)) scale we perceive it in different contrast.
-It is hard to believe that two grey patches are the same when they look so different.
-You may also perceive the "lighter one" as larger but it's another part of the illusion which was described first by Galileo Galilei (1632) as the "irradiation effect".
-This function has also different various of this illusion you may call with the `version2=True` that shown like the bellow:
+he White illusion, described by White (1979), is an optical illusion that occurs when two gray rectangles are placed adjacent to each other and appear to have different levels of contrast despite having the same color value.
+This illusion is also known as the "irradiation effect", which was first described by Galileo Galilei in 1632.
+The White illusion demonstrates the role of context in perception, as the surrounding areas of the rectangles influence our perception of their contrast.
+This function offers different variations of the White illusion, which can be accessed by setting the version2 parameter to `True`

 ```
 sorceress.whiteill(version2=True,outputname="whiteillout")